 Featured image: Martin Johnson Heade – Sunlight and Shadow, The Newbury Marshes.
 Image via wikimedia.org

 The German-American painter Albert Bierstadt was associated with the Hudson River School movement, inspired by the American West.
-The beauty of the outdoors and its wildlife were often subject matter of his famous nature paintings.
+The beauty of the outdoors and its wildlife were often the subject matter of his famous nature paintings.
 Among his celebrated nature paintings, which many associate also with the Rocky Mountain School Movement, is his painting Looking Down Yosemite Valley.

 Featured image: Albert Bierstadt – Looking Down Yosemite Valley.
 Image via artsbma.org